syncthing/docs/users/syncing.rst

 Syncing
 -------

-Syncthing keeps track of several version of each file - the version that it currently has on disk, called the *local* version, the versions announced by all other connected devices, and the "best" (usually the most recent) version of the file.
+Syncthing keeps track of several versions of each file - the version that it currently has on disk, called the *local* version, the versions announced by all other connected devices, and the "best" (usually the most recent) version of the file.
 This version is called the *global* version and is the